 In this proposal, we plan to make some specific modifications to the game as follows:

-The game will be played by a single player (AI agent), who select one square of the board to strike each turn.
+The game will be played by a single player (AI agent), who selects one square of the board to strike each turn.

 The game board will be of size m-by-m.
 We intend to test our implementation on various sizes of m, including the traditional 10 but also smaller and larger sizes.